KE KULEANA O KE ALAKAU PAUKIKĪ O HONOLULU

-HART has, and continues to be, diligent in searching for ways to reduce the funding shortfall – and ultimately to get the Project to Ala Moana.
+HART continues to be diligent to reduce the funding shortfall, and ultimately complete the Project to Ala Moana.
 Some ways that the shortfall is being addressed:

-• Risk Mitigation: Risk reduction actions have been implemented, and are evaluated on an on-going basis, which will reduce future costs of procurement.
-A good example of risk mitigation is the work by HART to get the utility designs completed and approved before awarding the two recent utility relocation contracts.
-This work will save construction costs and also shorten the work schedule, adding to the construction savings.
+• Risk Mitigation: Risk reduction actions have been implemented, and are evaluated on an ongoing basis, which will reduce future costs of procurement.
+A good example of risk mitigation is how HART worked to get the utility designs completed and approved before awarding the two recent utility relocation contracts.
+This will save construction costs and also shorten the work schedule, adding to the construction savings.
 In the past, HART had awarded contracts without approved final designs, which is a considerable risk to the contractors proposing on the construction work.

 • Seeking New Funding: In addition to the Recovery Plan, HART continues seeking new revenue sources for the Project.